barseghyanartur/app-menu/README.rst

   :width: 400
   :alt: AppMenu configuration Applications directory access

+After you have granted the access, make sure to refresh the applications list (click on the ``Refresh`` item in the menu).

 Credits
 =======
 The application icon has been taken from the amazing `tabler icons`_